molgenis/molgenis/docs/user_documentation/guide-admin.md

 Managing your users is quick and easy.
 And opens up way to our next big security item, setting permissions for your data.

+# Authentication
+In MOLGENIS you can configure two authentication methods:
+ * Default MOLGENIS-authentication
+ * Google-Authentication

+**Default-authentication**
+In the App Settings:
+ * Set user-moderation to user can sign up
+ * Set two factor authentication:
+   * Disabled: user CAN NOT use two factor authentication
+   * Enforced: users MUST two factor authentication
+   * Enabled: users can decide for themselves if they want to use two factor authentication

+**Google-authentication**
+The Google-authentication method is used to enable the possibility for users to login with their Google-account.

 # Permissions
 For the scientific community, the need for data security is very large.
 We tried to meet this demand by implementing an extensive permission system.
 The system allows for the setting of count, read and write permissions on the different datasets and modules present in MOLGENIS.
 These permissions can be set either for specific users, or entire user groups.